 - Awards -- If you receive an award from your employer for your job performance, it's usually taxable.
-The award’s fair market value is included in your W-2 income.
+The award’s fair market value (FMV) is included in your W-2 income.
 This can include an all-expenses-paid trip or some other type of goods or services.

 However, gifts of property you receive for your length of service or other achievement are tax-free (Ex: a gold watch).
 The tax-free amount is limited to your employer's cost.
 Also, the gift’s value can't be more than $1,600.

-If you're a member of a barter exchange, you should receive a Form 1099-B. This shows the fair market value of all property and services you traded during the year.
+If you're a member of a barter exchange, you should receive a Form 1099-B. This shows the FMV of all property and services you traded during the year.

-- Disability payments -- Your employer might pay the premiums for your disability insurance.
-If so, disability payments you receive are usually fully taxable.
+- Disability payments -- If your employer pays the premiums for your disability insurance, disability payments you receive are usually fully taxable.
 However, if you pay the premiums, the payments you receive are tax-free.
 Veterans' disability benefits and workers' compensation are also tax-free.

 - Gambling winnings -- Gambling winnings are fully taxable and include: